 How to Create Text in Cricut Design Space

-First, we need some text before we can ever start writing on our Cricut.
-To create text, go to Cricut Design Space on a computer (desktop or laptop), click on the Text icon on the left (it looks like a big “T”), type something you want written in the box that pops up, and then click anywhere outside the box to set it.
+First, we need some text before we can ever start writing with our Cricut.
+To create text, go to Cricut Design Space, click on the Text icon on the left (it looks like a big “T”), type something you want written in the box that pops up, and then click anywhere outside the box to set it.
 For this tutorial, let’s write “Cricut Rocks!”

 Sizing: Chances are it won’t be the size you want it, so click the double-arrow icon in the lower left corner of your text box to make it bigger or smaller.
 You can also change your text’s size by changing the size in the Font Size drop-down menu at the top of the screen.